MyreLab/thames-tidal-variation/README.md

 # River Thames Tidal Variation

 Time series analysis of historical sea level records for every gauge along River Thames, 1911-1995.
-Using machine learning, an isolation forest model was used to identify anomalies in the water level data.
+Using machine learning, an isolation forest model was appleid to identify anomalies in the water level data.
 Results were plotted using Bokeh.

 Methods: